 A couple of the others joined him.
 Soon, six or seven researchers had their hands in the rubber gloves.
 They had created their own manual assembly line.
 They became good at it—they were producing automobile battery-size cells in just six minutes.
 Compared to the day-long process required in a conventional factory, that was lightning fast.
 But it was nothing to the speed with which Chiang would eventually want the process to go.

 In the conventional process, the application of the slurry is relatively quick, but the drying stage can take 22 or more hours.
 You start out with wet slurry, then coat it onto film—using glue-like substances to make it hold—press it flat to make the electrodes denser, and finally dry it in an oven along the long, slow assembly line.
 Finally, electrolyte is injected into the battery cell, thus making it wet all over again.

-The final method was “a total shot in the dark” and involved a tube, a plunger, and some Teflon.
 Apart from this slow process, conventional batteries have a second problem: 35% of their interior space is filled with material that doesn’t contribute to generating electricity.
 That includes the binder that holds the slurry to the film; a separator that keeps the anode and cathode from shorting each other out; and a current collector that brings the charge to an electronic device.

 Chiang wanted to reduce the manufacturing process to a single hour.
 And he wanted to shrink the space filler to almost nothing.